-Patients must also be committed to engage with rehabilitation programmes for up to eight weeks at the intensity described below.
+Patients must also be committed to engage with rehabilitation programmes for up to six months at the intensity described below.

-Therapy will take place on a daily basis (Monday to Friday) if required and sessions will last for around 45 minutes.
+Therapy will take place on a daily basis if required and sessions will last for around 45 minutes.
 The intensity of therapy is tailored to each individual’s needs.
-To prevent delay in delivery of services, we aim to see patients at home within 24 hours of discharge from hospital (excluding weekends).
+To prevent delay in delivery of services, we aim to see patients at home within 24 hours of discharge from hospital (including weekends).

 Therapy is goal-orientated and meaningful rehabilitation goals will be set in conjunction with the patient, and, if appropriate, family members or carers.